rogerhu/compsci_guides/Binary-Trees-Iterative-Traversal.md

-Traversing a binary tree recursively is usually the first approach towards approaching binary tree problems.
-However, recursion could lead to large memory footprints and often times interviewers will ask for an iterative traversal.
+Traversing a binary tree recursively is usually the first approach to approaching binary tree problems.
+However, recursion could lead to large memory footprints, and often times interviewers will ask for an iterative traversal.

-When traversing a tree iteratively it is common to use a **stack** or a **queue**.
+When traversing a tree iteratively, it is common to use a **stack** or a **queue**.
 The common pattern involves:

-1) Determine whether to use a stack or a queue to store nodes we need to visit
+1) Determine whether to use a stack or a queue to store nodes we need to visit.

-    a) stacks are last-in-first-out
+    a) stacks are last-in-first-out.

-    b) queues are first-in-first-out
+    b) queues are first-in-first-out.

-2) While our stack/queue is not null, retrieve nodes from it
+2) While our stack/queue is not null, retrieve nodes from it.

-    a) When we retrieve a node to visit it, we also have to figure out how to put its child nodes on
+    a) When we pop a node to visit, we also have to figure out how to push its child nodes.

 As an example, we can take a look at how to implement a preorder traversal iteratively.